JohnEarnest/Decker/docs/lil.md

 # +----------+--------------+
 ```

 When computing columns, you're working with lists of elements, and taking advantage of the fact that primitives like `<` and `+` automatically "spread" to lists.
+When performing comparisons, be sure to use `=` rather than `~`!
 If you want to call your own functions- say, to average within a grouped column- write them to accept a list like so:
 ```
 on avg x do ((sum x) / count x) end